CobaltXII/huffman/README.md

 We can see that the checksums are the same, so the compression and decompression retained the integrity of the original data.

+# License

+This repository and all of it's contents are licensed under the MIT License.